crmcarecloud/api-php-client/docs/Api/TokensApi.md

 Edit a push token

-Update a push token and installation setup
+Update a push token and installation setup.

 ### Example
 ```php